Sunbeds - your questions answered ☀️

 Will tanning affect my tattoos?

 UV rays are known to fade your tattoos after frequent exposure, however by applying an SPF or tattoo specific tanning lotion to the tattooed area, it will help maintain its vibrancy.
-It is advised that you wait at least one month before using a sunbed or sunbathing to ensure the tattoo is completely healed.
+It is advised that you wait at least six - eight weeks before using a sunbed or sunbathing to ensure the tattoo is completely healed.

 Lying down or standing up - Does the type of bed you use matter?